HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Outdoor Guides and Expedition Leaders

-Tour guides, hiking leaders, 4WD instructors, and multi-day expedition operators responsible for the safety of groups in remote environments.
+Tour guides, hiking leaders, 4WD instructors, and multi-day expedition operators responsible for the safety of groups in remote environments far from reliable emergency response.

 Remote Construction Teams